WM-SEMERU/traceXplainer/web-app/README.md

 - Front-End Development, and
 - Back-End Development.

+## Project Description for CSCI 435/535

-## Project Goals:
+### Project Goals:

+- [ ] Complete the navigation of the web-app
-- Consume and adapt services from the  library DS4SE.
-This task will need a constant communication with the Team of Project#2, which is in charge of the Data Science interfaces, and Team of Project#3, which is in charge of the security interfaces.
+- [ ] Consume and adapt services from the  library DS4SE.
+This task will need a fluent communication with the Team of Project#2, which is in charge of the Data Science interfaces, and
-- Complete the navigation of the web-app.
+- [ ] Consume and adapt services from the library SecureReqNet.
+This task will need a fluent communication with the Team of Project#3, which is in charge of the security interfaces

-## Project Requirements:
+### Project Requirements:

 - Required Knowledge Prerequisites: Python, JavaScript, and Git
 - Preferred Knowledge Prerequisites: Machine Learning, Statistical Computing

-## Recommended Readings:
+### Recommended Readings:

 - An introductory Video for Traceability [link](https://www.youtube.com/watch?v=guSAnWP9zDI&feature=youtu.be)
 - A probabilistic approach to Traceability [paper](https://arxiv.org/pdf/2005.09046.pdf)